takispig/nordvpn-linux-GUI/README.md

 ## Feedback
-If you experience any trouble, please let me know, there is already a button in the app to navigate you here to file an issue or contact me.
+If you experience any trouble, please let me know, there is already a button in the app to navigate you here, in order to create an issue or to contact me.

 ## License:
 [MIT](https://github.com/takispig/nordvpn-linux-GUI/blob/main/LICENSE) License